 Committee Meetings, Support, Outside Advisors, Delegation and Evaluation

-- The Committee shall meet at least four times a year, or more often as circumstances require, keep minutes of its proceeding, and report regularly to the Board.
-At each meeting, the Committee shall hold an executive session without management present.
+- The Committee shall meet at least quarterly, or more often as circumstances require, keep minutes of its proceeding, and report regularly to the Board.
+At least quarterly, the Committee shall hold an executive session without management present.

-- The Committee may invite to its meetings any director, officer of Schlumberger, or such other person as it deems appropriate to assist it in performing its responsibilities.
+- The Committee may invite to its meetings any director, officer of SLB, or such other person as it deems appropriate to assist it in performing its responsibilities.

-- The Committee may delegate specific responsibilities to one or more individual Committee members to the extent permitted by law, regulation, NYSE Listing Standards, and the Articles of Incorporation of Schlumberger.
+- The Committee may delegate specific responsibilities to one or more individual Committee members to the extent permitted by law, regulation, NYSE listing standards, and the governing documents of SLB.

 - The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
 The Committee shall review annually the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.